When was the British Lapwing eaten as a countryside delicacy and why is it under threat today?

-“Old Bootham records (beginning March 1851) indicate that this species has always been a common bird in the York area, but it is certainly less common than it used to be.
-Many diaries at the turn of the century report the presence of many nests in fields very near York, while today it is increasingly easy to find fields having no resident pair of breeding lapwing.”
+“Old Bootham records (beginning March 1851) indicate that this species has always been a common bird in the York area, but it is less common than it used to be.
+Many diaries at the turn of the century report the presence of many nests in fields near York, while today it is increasingly easy to find fields having no resident pair of breeding lapwing.”

 It was enough to stop me from eating their eggs.

 Lapwing nest and eggs

 This pigeon-sized bird lays – usually 3 or 4 eggs – in an open field, using a scrape in the ground.
 If its nest is threatened, it may approach you and pretend a wing is damaged by dragging it along on the ground.
 If you do not follow, it may start to dive-bomb and screeching “peewit, peewit”.
 The bird is medium-sized (about12 in/30 cm) in length, has black and white plumage, a glossy green back, a wispy crest on its head, and rounded paddle-shaped wings.
 It breeds across northern Europe and north Asia, and winters as far south as North Africa, Northern India, and southern China.
 It gets its name from the undulating pattern of its flight and has long suffered from human activity.